Prag8855/aab/content/guides/german-visa-health-insurance.md

 These insurers usually work:

 - **[Feather](/out/feather-expats)**{{ RECOMMENDED }}
     It works really well.[^12] They sell public, private and expat health from a few companies.
 They speak English.
-I got my own insurance from them.
-I trust them the most.
+I work with them since 2018, and I trust them the most.
 - **[Ottonova](/out/ottonova-expats)**
     It works well too.[^4] They sell their own private and expat health insurance.
 They speak English.
 They are not the cheapest long-term option. - [My review of Ottonova](/guides/ottonova-review)
 - **[Care Concept](/out/care-concept)**